miggy-pg/to-ara/README.md

 ## About

 Welcome to the To-ARA!
 This web application serves as your go-to platform for exploring the most renowned tourist attractions, accommodations, and festivals within Lanao del Norte.
-Empowered by modern web technologies, including ReactJS, Node.js, and PostgreSQL, our platform aims to provide a comprehensive and immersive experience for travelers and locals alike.
+Empowered by modern web technologies, including ReactJS, Node.js, ExpressJS, and PostgreSQL, our platform aims to provide a comprehensive and immersive experience for travelers and locals alike.

 ## Features